 - Cal King: For the ultimate in luxury for tall individuals you can get a 72”x 84”.
 You have more leg room and it’s still more spacious than a Queen mattress.

 Important tip: Make sure the mattress you pick will fit into your room.
 Standard room designs usually provide enough room for Queen mattresses in main bedrooms.
-If you think you want something larger, measure out
+If you think you want something larger, measure out the space before you go shopping.
+You don’t want your room to feel cramped once your new mattress arrives.

 Step 9: Consider Unique Lifestyle Requirements